 The United States, Japan, India and Australia established what was described then as the “Tsunami Core Group”.
 This initiative represented a “new type of diplomacy” to face an existential challenge.

 In 2007, the first meeting of the Quad was held on the fringes of the ASEAN Regional Forum in Manila.
 The Quad showed promise as a regional grouping, but the Kevin Rudd government, elected that year, abandoned the Quad dialogue on the grounds that it would be perceived as being part of a China-containment policy.

 This did not align with the strategic impulse of Rudd’s Labor party, which was to continue to elevate relations with Beijing.

 In 2017, under the Turnbull government, the grouping was revived.
-It as “Quad 2.0”, to distinguish it from its first iteration.
+It has been described as “Quad 2.0”, to distinguish it from its first iteration.

 Since then, participants elevated a dialogue among themselves to defence and foreign minister level.
 Quad countries have also participated in regular military exercises.
 However, until last week, when newly-elected President Joe Biden decided that in his first significant foreign policy initiative he would bring together Quad leaders, the body had lacked head-of-government imprimatur, and thus credibility.

 Biden’s description of the Quad as a “vital arena for cooperation in the Indo-Pacific” means it has the potential to become an important component of a regional security architecture.